How To Grow Chervil Microgreens: Unique Seeds And Flavor

 The French use chervil as is, but they also blend it with parsley, chives, and tarragon to form a mix they call “fines herbes.”

-This French herb mix is used to flavor soups, seafood, and sauces (see below).
+This French herb mix flavors soups, seafood, and sauces (see below).

 Like most microgreens, they can be sprinkled over soups, salads, casseroles, roasted vegetables, potatoes, and pasta.